temporalio/documentation/docs/go-queries.md

 ## Consistent Query

 Query has two consistency levels, eventual and strong.
-Consider if you were to signal a workflow and then immediately query the workflow:
+Consider if you were to signal a Workflow and then immediately query the Workflow:

 `tctl --namespace samples-namespace workflow signal -w my_workflow_id -r my_run_id -n signal_name -if ./input.json`

 `tctl --namespace samples-namespace workflow query -w my_workflow_id -r my_run_id -qt current_state`

-In this example if signal were to change workflow state, query may or may not see that state update reflected in the query result.
+In this example if signal were to change Workflow state, query may or may not see that state update reflected in the query result.
 This is what it means for query to be eventually consistent.

 Query has another consistency level called strong consistency.
-A strongly consistent query is guaranteed to be based on workflow state which includes all events that came before the query was issued.
+A strongly consistent query is guaranteed to be based on Workflow state which includes all events that came before the query was issued.
 An event is considered to have come before a query if the call creating the external event returned success before the query was issued.
-External events which are created while the query is outstanding may or may not be reflected in the workflow state the query result is based on.
+External events which are created while the query is outstanding may or may not be reflected in the Workflow state the query result is based on.

 In order to run consistent query through the cli do the following: